Australian and New Zealand Society of Criminology

 In appointing selection panel members, the President should consider the expertise present among ANZSOC Fellows and include them in selection panels where

+possible.
 Each selection panel reserves the right not to give an Award in any given year.
 Unless Award recipients otherwise agree, the decision of selection panels will not be announced publicly until the Award is presented at the Annual Conference, although the winner shall be notified at least two months prior to the annual conference at which the award will be presented, in confidence, once the decision has been made.
 The names of all unsuccessful candidates shall remain confidential.

 Acceptance of Awards